-IE TASK DONE I
+TASK DONE B

 BEFORE EVENT

 Recruit volunteers for each position:

 AM Heat 1

 Announcer

 Recorder

 Data Entry

 Course Control

 Posting Board (weather permitting)

 AM Heat 2

 Announcer

 Recorder

 Data Entry

 Course Control

 Posting Board (weather permitting)

 AM Heat 3 (if applicable)

 Announcer

 Recorder

 Data Entry

 Course Control

 Posting Board (weather permitting)

 PM Heat 1

 Announcer

 Recorder

 Data Entry

 Course Control

 Posting Board (weather permitting)

 PM Heat 2

 Announcer

-Recorder

-Data Entry
+Recorder Data Entry

 Course Control

 Posting Board (weather permitting)

 PM Heat 3 (if applicable)

 Announcer

 Recorder

 Data Entry

 Course Control

 Posting Board (weather permitting)

-NOTE: It is proferable to use experienced people who you know each do a good into in the

-NOTE: It is preferable to use experienced people who you know can do a good job in each of these positions.
-At least one person each shift, preferably the Announcer, should be familiar

-enough with the timing equipment to handle DNF's, workers running through the lights, false
+NOTE: It is preferable to use experienced people who you know can do a good job in ear these positions.
+At least one person each shift, preferably the Announcer, should be fan enough with the timing equipment to handle DNF's, workers running through the lights, trips, etc. niliar

-trips, etc.

 Make arrangements for the following supplies and equipment:

-1. Timing equipment, including timing lights, timing cables, timing box/readout, PA

-system, microphone, speakers, and posting board.
-Consult BEAC for rental fees and

-an potential equipment malfunctions.
+Timing equipment, including timing lights, timing cables, timing box/readout, PA system, microphone, speakers, and posting board.
+Consult BEAC for rental fees an potential equipment malfunctions.

-2. WWSCC laptop and printer for onsite, real-time data entry of scoring (highly
+WWSCC laptop and printer for onsite, real-time data entry of scoring (highly

 recommended as really speeds up score posting online).
 Alternately, e-mail

 webmaster@wwscc.org for a timing entry spreadsheet.

-3. Generator for running laptop and printer (some clubs have them for rent if your club

 doesn't own one).
 Also be sure to have additional fuel and maybe even an extra sparkplug on hand.
-4. Power strip and extension cord for generator to laptop and printer.
-5. Clipboard and pens for Timing Card Recorder.
+Power strip and extension cord for generator to laptop and printer.
+Clipboard and pens for Timing Card Recorder.
 Handheld radios and lots of spare batteries (BEAC supplies radios if using their van, but bring own AA batteries).
 Provide list of timing & scoring workers to the Chief of Workers.
 AT EVENT Set up timers/lights and PA system.
 Test to make sure everything is working.
 Set up scoreboard.
 Make sure their are pens and clipboards in the timing vehicle.
 Make sure their are pens for the posting person.
 Make sure laptop and printer are set up and working.
 Make sure your volunteers show up and are ready to go before the heat starts.
 Provide them with instructions or training as needed.
 When you are not running, be available to help or fill in as needed.
 AFTER EVENT Give timing cards to the Event Chair.
 Make sure WWSCC laptop and printer are returned to the WWSCC Secretary.
-Coordinate with Event Chair to make sure results have been properly audited and Results Report is sent to webmaster@wwscc.org.
+Coordinate with Event Chair to make sure results have been properly audited and Results Report is sent to webmaster@wwscc.org .
 Tear down and put away all equipment you installed and neatly return it to its place of origin.
 Make sure trash is removed from the timing vehicle.